dansteingart/pithy/README.md

 2. cd to that directory
 3. run "node index.js 8001" where 8001 is the port number (change to whatever you want)
 4. navigate to http://localhost:8001  (or wherever you put stuff).  you should see a page, and the URL should have a random string of characters appened.  try some python.
+5. the default user is "user" and pass is "pass" (no quotes, change this in the index.js file right now, line
 5.  now add whatever name you want to the URL (numbers,letters and (-,_) only.
 Run some code here.
 Share the url if you're running on an accessisible server.  repeat.  now you're pithy.